xaxm007/snaked/README.md

-# S-naked
+# snaked
-- A simple snake game for Computer Graphics project built using C.
+- A simple snake game for Computer Graphics project built using C/C++.
 - An implementation of graphics programming using graphics.h library.

 # Requirements